WanderWise Wandering Tech Guide

 Why It’s Suggested at Early Signs to Elevated Stages

-If someone is still driving but shows signs of confusion or poor judgment, this tool provides a critical early safety net, while allowing independence as long as it’s safe.
+If someone is still driving but shows signs of confusion or poor judgment, this tool provides a critical early layer of awareness while allowing independence as long as it’s safe.

 What It Is

-A device installed in the car that tracks its location and can alert you if the car is driven outside a designated area.
+A small device that plugs into your car’s OBD2 port and tracks its location in real time.
+It can alert you if the car is driven outside a designated area, at unusual hours, or if an accident occurs.

 Why It’s Helpful